MisterWest11/Data-Governance-Accelerator/README.md

 Accountability for data quality: People are held accountable for the quality and accuracy of the data they create and use.

 Investment in data management: The organization invests in tools and technologies to manage data effectively.

+The article argues that a strong data culture